surancy/BlockChain/readme.md

 - Can corrupt the chain.
 - Can be check to see if data in it is valid and unchanged (loop the entire blockchain).

-More functional and non-functional are explained in class documentations.
+More functional and non-functional details are explained in class documentations.
 Enjoy!
 <\p>